For Candidates

 Whatever your options, you’ll want to keep a few basic design principles in mind:

-Consistent Branding: Include your campaign logo, and make sure your site’s visual branding is consistent with other campaign materials, like yard signs or campaign literature.
+• Consistent Branding: Include your campaign logo and make sure your site’s visual branding is consistent with other campaign materials, like your yard signs or campaign literature.

 Step #4: Fill In Your Website’s Content

 Some candidates win elections with simple, one-page websites.
-Others use multi-page sites, with lengthy posts about their stances on local issues or a full resume of past accomplishments.
+Others use multi-page sites, with personal blogs, lengthy posts about their stances on local issues, or full resumes of their past accomplishments.

 Here are four key sections to include:

-Top Issues: Choose 3-4 top issues to highlight, explaining your stances so that voters know the impact you plan to make once in office.
+• Top Issues: Choose 3-4 top issues to highlight.
+Explain your stances so voters know the impact you plan to make once in office.

 Step #5: Share Your Website with Your Community